-Methods (or Procedures): It defines its behavior (or operations), refer Fig.2 E.g., Go, stop, turn left, turn right and etc....
+- Methods (or Procedures): It defines its behaviors (or operations), refer Fig.2 - Eg. Go, stop, turn left, turn right and etc...

-Fig. 1.2.
-Car Methods
+Fig. 2 Car Methods

-- When developing an object-oriented application, two basic questions always arise, - What objects does the application needs? - What functionality should those objects have?
+- When developing an object oriented application, two basic questions always arises, - What objects does the application needs? - What functionality should those objects have?